 The dunes and the accessible area around the Great Sand Hills in Saskatchewan are both beautiful – and perfect for families with kids who have energy to burn.
 Nothing beats running up and down the dunes a few times to help tire everyone out.

-The sand dunes that make up Great Sand Hills Saskatchewan are some of the largest and most active in Canada!
+The sand dunes that make up Great Sand Hills in Saskatchewan are some of the largest and most active in Canada!

 Don’t expect formal hiking trails in Saskatchewan’s Great Sand Hills

-Most of the dunes are no more than 15 m above the surrounding plains.
+Most of the sand dunes are no more than 15 metres above the surrounding plains.
 But they’re stacked close together so as you can imagine, walking on the dunes is hard work.
 There are a few trails – nothing formal – so it’s up to you to decide where to go.
 Just be sure to keep track of the location of the parking lot.

 We started our exploring with a steep walk to a form on the horizon.
 It turned out to be an archway of used cowboy boots – built by John Both (1927 – 2007) – and built as “a cowboy’s way to show his appreciation and love for life.”